 Determine what kind of communication to send each stakeholder - daily check-ins, weekly updates, hours worked, etc.

-This will depend largely on the stakeholder’s motivations, interest and position.
+This will depend largely on the stakeholder’s motivations, interests,s and position.
 You might send a monthly high-level update to the executive sponsor and a detailed report of hours worked to the client liaison each week.

 What to deliver in each communication.

-For instance, you might share a mock-up of the website in your weekly progress report to management on your side.
+For instance, you might share a mock-up of the website in your weekly progress report with management on your side.
 For your daily check-in with the project leader, you might share a list of tasks completed and hours worked.